Sebastien-Le/SensoryWithR/docs/01-Introduction.md

 # Understanding the data from a product perspective
 ## Understanding the products from a chemical and physical point of view

 In the following code, we first import the data with the **read.delim2** function, then we print the first rows with the **head** function ; finally we make a summary of the dataset with the **summary** function.
 All these steps are really important when you begin you analysis.
+Tentative.

 ```r